RadiantLabs/microgrid-appliance-analysis/README.md

 ## Available Scripts
 In the project directory, you can run:
 ```
-yarn start    // Runs the app in the development mode at http://localhost:3000
+yarn dev    // Runs the app in the development mode at http://localhost:3000

 yarn test     // Launches the test runner in the interactive watch mode.